Nurse: Charisse Brown Harmon RN

 COVER YOUR MOUTH AND NOSE - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.

-WASH YOUR HANDS OFTEN - Washing your hands and the hands of your children often will help protect you from germs.
+WASH YOUR HANDS OFTEN - Washing your hands and having your children wash their hands often help protect from germs.

-AVOID TOUCHING YOUR EYES, NOSE OR THROAT - Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose, or mouth.
+AVOID TOUCHING YOUR EYES, NOSE OR THROAT (the "T" section of your face) - Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose, or mouth.

 PRACTICE OTHER GOOD HEALTH HABITS - Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

-At Ishikawa, we do not screen classrooms for head lice.
-For confidentiality reasons we do not send letters home with students from a classroom where head lice has been found.
-Both of these suggestions—to not screen classrooms, nor to send letters home--are highly recommended by the Harvard School of Public Health.
+In Mesa Public Schools, we do not screen classrooms for head lice.
+And, for confidentiality reasons, we do not send letters home with students from a classroom where head lice has been found.
+Both of these suggestions—not screening classrooms and not sending letters home--are highly recommended by the Harvard School of Public Health.
 We address head lice problems on a case-by-case basis.
-We will do head checks at a parent’s or teacher’s request.
+We will do student head checks at a parent’s or teacher’s request.
 When an active case of head lice is found, that student (and their siblings, if they, too, are positive) will go home until the head lice are removed.
-Before returning to the classroom, he/she will be re-checked in the Health Office.
+Before returning to the classroom, he/she must be re-checked in the Health Office.

 Detection, treatment and prevention of head lice are important in the school setting.
 Head lice are passed from one infested person to another through direct head-to-head contact or through the use of personal items (such as combs, brushes, hair ties, clothes, etc).
-Head lice do not jump or fly, but they do crawl (very fast).
-At Ishikawa, we address the issue of head lice according to district guidelines (which follow).
+Head lice do not jump or fly--they crawl.
+In our school district, we address the issue of head lice according to the following guidelines.

 Detection of Head Lice

 What are head lice?
 Head lice are tiny, wingless, grayish-tan insects that live and breed in human hair.
-The eggs, called nits, are easier to see than the lice themselves and are usually found attached to hair shafts, close to the scalp, behind the ears and on the back of the head.
+They are human-specific; they do NOT live on animals.
+The eggs, called nits, are easier to see than the lice themselves and are usually found glued to hair shafts, close to the scalp, behind the ears and on the back of the head.
 Nits cannot be washed away like dirt or dandruff; they must be removed with a special comb designed for that purpose.
 Head lice can only survive for about half a day without a human host and cannot live on family pets.